-Using your walls to create more room for storage will not only leave you with more floor area, it will also utilise space you didn’t even know you had.
+Using your walls to create more room for storage will not only leave you with more floor area it will also utilize space you didn’t even know you had.

 Wall units are the clever solution to 21st century living’s ‘short on space’ dilemma.